ballerina-platform/module-ballerinax-nats/nats-ballerina/Module.md

 #### Setting up TLS

-The Ballerina NATS module allows the use TLS in communication.
+The Ballerina NATS module allows the use of TLS in communication.
 This setting expects a secure socket to be set in the connection configuration as shown below.

-##### Configuring TLS in `nats:Listener`
+##### Configuring TLS in the `nats:Listener`
 ```ballerina
 nats:SecureSocket secured = {
     cert: {